 How to choose your hiking bag

 You want to explore new horizons and go on an adventure.
 You want to equip yourself and not forget anything.
-However, choosing one's bag is not always easy, a hike can quickly turn into an ordeal if the bag isn't adapted to your practice, your needs and your morphology.
+However, choosing your bag is not always easy.
+A hike can quickly turn into an ordeal if your bag isn't adapted to your practice, your needs and your morphology.

-Whether you're going out for an afternoon, a weekend or an entire week or more trekking, there are several criteria to consider when choosing your hiking bag.
+Whether you're going out for an afternoon, a weekend or an entire week, there are several criteria to consider when choosing your hiking bag.

 To each practice its own hiking bag

-As you can attest, the choice of your backpack depends on the length of your activity.
+As we have seen, the choice of your backpack depends on the length of your activity.
 The bag's capacity is measured in litres (L).
 It corresponds to the volume of the bag, pockets included.
 According to your practice, you will buy a larger or smaller bag.
 You can easily transport your food, warm clothes, mattress, sleeping bag, first aid kit, etc.

 - For day trips, you'll need to carry a waterproof jacket, warm clothing, and some provisions and hydratation.
 In this case, a 30-liter hiking bag is sufficient.

-We advise you not to invest in a bag too large, which might be too heavy.
+We advise you not to invest in a bag which is going to be too large, which might be too heavy.
 Otherwise, you'll be tempted to fill it with unnecessary accessories!
 Your bag should not exceed one quarter of your weight.
 Conversely, don't buy too small a bag.
 Your equipment might not fit inside and you might forget something you really need.

 The ideal bag: durable, comfortable and waterproof